Best Hiking Boots for Men of 2026

 Best yet, the recent updates on the Renegade Evo GTX Mid introduce more eco-friendly materials, more sizing and colorway options.
 The Lowa Renegade tied with the Merrell Moab 3 for the most sizing options available for a hiking boot.

 The Lowa Renegade endures, because, well, it endures.
 It's a classic leather hiking boot with some tricks in its cuff, like an effective external polyurethane frame that takes on some stabilizing duties while helping keep the Heinen terracare® Nubuck Leather lighter than expected, right around 2.5 pounds.
 The upper is thin as well, helping reduce break-in time and increase comfort.
-Paired with a rugged Vibram Rene Trac rubber sole and waterproof Gore-Tex liner, the Renegade is built to last.
+Paired with a rugged Vibram Rene Trac rubber sole and waterproof GORE-TEX liner, the Renegade is built to last.

 Lowa Renegade Evo GTX Mid

-Updated for 2024, the most noticeable difference is the change in upper material from full-grain leather to Heinen terracare® Nubuck Leather.
+• The most noticeable difference is the change in upper material from full-grain leather to Heinen terracare® Nubuck Leather.
 This new upper has fewer seams, which are the places where most hikers feel pressure or where there is potential for seams to break.
 Wider-footed hikers will appreciate a little more room at the ball of the foot with these change.
 We've had seam issues on the older model so the new seams are a big improvement from a durability standpoint, too.

 The new version has a double-injection DuraPU/DynaPU midsole that helps with rebound on every step, improving on the comfort and support of the classic version.
 The nylon shank aids in protection on rough terrain.
 The outsole also changed to Vibram Rene Trac rubber with bi-drectional lugs to help on traction as well as braking while going downhill.

-One of the best things about the Renegades is that they are available in a multitude of sizes and colorways, similar to our Budget Pick, the Merrell Moab 3 (see review below).
+• One of the best things about the Renegades is that they are available in a multitude of sizes and colorways, similar to our Budget Pick, the Merrell Moab 3 (see review below).

-Both the men’s and women’s versions of the Lowa Renegade have narrow, medium, and wide versions — the only boot we reviewed with 3 available widths.
+The Lowa Renegade have narrow, medium, and wide versions — the only boot we reviewed with 3 available widths.
 The men’s have a huge size range — from 7.5 to 16 — and the women’s from 5.5 to 11, providing excellent options for longer-footed individuals.
 And if you have narrow feet, the Renegade might be your best bet.

-Best yet, the Renegades can be re-soled by Lowa.
+• Best yet, the Renegades can be re-soled by Lowa.
 If you're looking for a boot that is bound to last for years, if not decades, we think the Lowa Renegade will serve you well.

 The Merrell Moab 2 Mid is our hiking boot budget pick, shown here in the waterproof version.

 Weight: 2 lb.
-3 oz (men's), 1 lb.
-12 oz (women's)
+3 oz (men's)

 Sole Material: Vibram TC5+